View the results in full:

-THE World University Rankings 2019 by subject: education
+THE World University Rankings 2019 by subject: computer science

-THE World University Rankings 2019 by subject: law
+THE World University Rankings 2019 by subject: engineering and technology

-The four subject rankings are based on the same range of 13 performance indicators used in the overall World University Rankings 2019, but the methodology is recalibrated for each subject to suit the individual fields.
+The subject rankings are based on the same range of 13 performance indicators used in the overall THE World University Rankings 2019, but the methodologies have been recalibrated to suit the individual fields.